LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-030-artificial-intelligence-no-choice/index.md

 banner:
   - imported/dnb-fix-030-artificial-intelligence-no-choice/image1264.jpeg
 description: >-
-  Yep, it&rsquo;s that time of the week again, and this DnB Fix is a new liquidy one from the legends that are Artificial Intelligence, with their new EP &quot;Signs&quot; on Metalheadz.
-Hailing from North London, Artificial Intelligence are nothing short of a Drum &amp; Bass staple; their tunes have graced many a record bag over [...]Read More...
+  Yep, it’s that time of the week again, and this DnB Fix is a new liquidy one from the legends that are Artificial Intelligence, with their new EP "Signs" on Metalheadz.
+Hailing from North London, Artificial Intelligence are nothing short of a Drum & Bass staple; their tunes have graced many a record bag over [...]Read More...
 published: true
 tags: feature
 featured: false